X1angyuLu/X1angyuLu.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
-My name is xyl, and I am currently a second-year graduate student at the University of Copenhagen, majoring in IT & Cognition.
+My name is Xiangyu Lu, and I am currently a second-year graduate student at the University of Copenhagen, majoring in IT & Cognition.
 Prior to this, I obtained a Bachelor's degree in Intelligent Science and Technology from Nankai University.